 A beach famed for the quality of its sand must surely be worth a mention on any "best beaches" list.
 Fine and white, the sand of Siesta in Flordia is often described as having the consistency of powdered sugar.

-Unlike other beaches, quartz contributes to 99 percent of the sand here – and to beautiful effect.
-In addition, waters are calm and clear: superb for swimming and paddle boarding.
+Unlike other beaches, quartz contributes to 99 per cent of the sand here – and to a beautiful effect.
+In addition, the waters are calm and clear: superb for swimming and paddle boarding.
 In fact, the calm conditions make this one of the best east coast beaches for families, too.

 What to see and do:Dolphin and whale watching trips are on offer, but if you have keen eyes, these beautiful creatures are often visible from the shore, where you can enjoy the view and tropical breeze.